Palazzo Santa Croce

 At the beginning of the 1900’s, the Amalfi Coast began attracting travelers drawn to the timeless beauty of this stretch of coastline.
 Among these European visitors was Edward Gillhausen, a Bauhaus artist fleeing the Nazi regime who fell in love with Positano and decided to take up residence here with his wife.
 The couple lived in the Palazzo until the early 2000’s, transforming the villa into a cultural center adorned with precious artwork and antiques.
 Together they would host great icons of 20th-century culture like Picasso, John Steinbeck, Alberto Moravia and many others.

 In 2003, the villa was purchased by two local entrepreneurs, friends of the Ghillausens, who shared their vision of preserving the property and subsequently subjected it to a skillful restoration, returning the palazzo to its former splendor.
-Today the Palazzo Santa Croce is an exclusive luxury property managed by the San Pietro hotel.
+Today the Palazzo Santa Croce is an exclusive San Pietro Hotel luxury property.

 THE MOST BREATHTAKING VIEWS OF POSITANO AND THE COAST